SlashGordon/docker-aws-cdk/README.md

 in a container, you won't have to install it again next time you start a new container.

-### Java

-> Not supported in this image yet

-## Build
-Update the `AWS_CDK_VERSION` in both `Makefile` and `Dockerfile`.
-The run:

-    make build

-Docker Hub will automatically trigger a new build.

-## Updates

-To update this container with a newer version of the AWS CDK:

-1. Update the Dockerfile with the new AWS CDK version number
-2. Update the Dockerfile with a new Alpine container version (if applicable)
-3. Update the Makefile with the new AWS CDK version number
-4. Submit pull request and get approved

 ## Related Projects